Senior Software Developer

 JAN 2018 - PRESENT

-Westfield Health, a not-for-profit provider of contributory health schemes and health & wellbeing products, is currently in the process of replacing legacy desktop business software with a modern, properly orchestrated, microservices & cloud based solution.
-I have been providing technical leadership for a feature squad developing financial, product and customer management modules.
-I have also been the sole contributor on a major OIDC based single sign on project.
-I have enjoyed the freedom of selecting the most relevant and modern technology for each project, including ASP.NET Core MVC, Angular, MassTransit, AWS Aurora, MongoDB and of course Docker.
+Westfield Health, a not-for-profit provider of contributory health schemes and health & wellbeing products, is currently in the process of replacing legacy desktop business software with a modern, cloud based solution based on a microservice architecture.
+I have been successfully providing technical leadership for a feature squad responsible for product management.
+My team is well known for our velocity, quality and for shaping cross-team knowledge & processes.
+I have also led a series of major security projects to provide single sign on via OIDC to modern & legacy internal software and also external partners.
+I have enjoyed the freedom of selecting the most relevant and modern technology for each project, including ASP.NET Core, Angular, Kubernetes, AWS, MySQL and MongoDB.

 Senior Software Developer